-In today’s article, the last in the series, we will focus on the buying process within the customer journey.
-To be as specific as possible, we’ll use a fictional scenario that presents real-world takeaways for your business.
+In today’s article, the last in the series, we will focus on the buying process within the customer journey and share a few takeaways.

-You’ve long believed that a journey-first mentality would benefit your company, and now you’re on a mission to make it a reality.
+Chances are, you’ve long believed that a journey-first mentality would benefit your company.
+Now you’re on a mission to make it a reality.
 Unfortunately, each time you mention the buyer journey to staff, more questions arise.
 You seem to be in an endless spiral of pushback, and you’re not sure what to do next.

-Key takeaway: Don’t be overwhelmed by all the questions.
+Don’t be overwhelmed by all the questions.
 Regardless of your industry or business type, transitioning to a buyer journey mentality is a cultural shift that takes time and challenges your internal norms.
-The best thing to do is address these questions head-on and begin working through them.
-In fact, I have a few questions of my own to ask…
+The best thing to do is to address these questions head-on and begin working through them.
+In fact, here are a few questions to get you started.

 Do you have clearly defined personas?

 Your marketing team has a considerable budget to manage.
 PPC ads, social targeting, email campaigns, and content marketing are just a few of their ongoing initiatives.
 And, although marketing is fairly effective at generating inbound traffic, they’ll never fully reach their potential unless they have clearly defined buyer personas.

 When asked about personas, your marketers might say things like, “Oh, yes.
 Everyone knows that we have two main personas: solopreneurs and IT directors.”
 This is a good start, but it’s a far cry from “clearly defined” personas.
 As we previously discussed, personas need to be based on actual data — not just vague generalities.
 Challenge your staff to use in-house CRM data along with third-party data from public sources (such as Bureau of Labor Statistics) and trade organizations to build personas that are highly specific.
 At a minimum, your personas should include the following types of information: